 Welcome to South Shore Women's Health

 At South Shore Women's Health we provide comprehensive Gynecologic, Pregnancy, Midwifery and Well Woman Care services on Boston's South Shore, with offices in Weymouth, Whitman, and Plymouth.
-Our practice consists of six Obstetrician Gynecologists, four Nurse Practitioners, one Midwife and three Physician Assistants.
+Our practice consists of five Obstetrician Gynecologists, four Nurse Practitioners, one Midwife and one Physician Assistant.

 We provide a full range of gynecologic care including routine exams, preconceptual counseling, pap smear evaluation, STD screening, birth control counseling, the evaluation of abnormal menstrual cycles, PMS treatment, and menopause care.